This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 What Is the Best Time to Visit Florida Keys?

-Hands down, spring and fall are the best to plan and head to the Florida Keys.
-The temperatures are between 70-80 F, the water is awesome for snorkeling, and the rain is almost none.
-Winter is beautiful as well with temperatures at about 65-75 F and also not much rain.
+Hands down, spring and fall are the best times to plan a trip to the Florida Keys.
+The weather is comfortable, with temperatures between 70°F and 80°F, and the water is warm enough for swimming and snorkeling.
+Rain is minimal, and humidity is lower.

 Map of Key Largo to Key West with 23 Amazing Stops